illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 #### Digital Processing:
 1. Convert files to accessible and/or long-term preservation formats as needed
-- For common recommended accessible file formats, reference the "University Library Digital Collections Technical Reference Guide - Digitization" on the W drive at a_Admin>Workflows
+- For common recommended accessible file formats, reference the "University Library Digital Collections Technical Reference Guide - Digitization" on the W drive at a_Admin>Workflows (When Digital Services migrates data, they will create Access and Preservation files.)
 2. Within your Digital Files folder, create a Preservation folder and an Access folder.
 The file trees should match in each folder.
 3. Place original file formats in the Preservation folder and accessible file formats in the Access folder.
 4. Identify and redact PII as needed.
 Place unredacted originals in the Preservation folder.
 Place redacted copies in the Access folder.